saymrwulf/fpga-verilog-lab/notes.md

-2015-10-05T22:19:00 - Quick fix, referencing a known issue from the official repo (fpga-verilog-lab) 2015-11-02T23:03:00 - Testing bigger LLM config, referencing 'Attention Is All You Need' (fpga-verilog-lab) 2015-12-18T20:30:00 - Late-night bugfix on financial RL environment (fpga-verilog-lab)
+2015-10-05T22:19:00 - Quick fix, referencing a known issue from the official repo (fpga-verilog-lab) 2015-11-02T23:03:00 - Testing bigger LLM config, referencing 'Attention Is All You Need' (fpga-verilog-lab) 2015-12-18T20:30:00 - Late-night bugfix on financial RL environment (fpga-verilog-lab) 2015-12-18T02:07:00 - Testing bigger LLM config, referencing 'Attention Is All You Need' (fpga-verilog-lab)